General terms of delivery, service and payment

 17.5 In case of other legal defects, the provisions of Section 10 apply accordingly.

-17.6 Any further claims or claims of the customer other than those regulated in this clause 17 against the contractor and his vicarious agents due to a legal defect
+17.6 Any further claims or claims of the customer other than those regulated in this clause 17 against the contractor and his vicarious agents due to a legal defect are excluded.

 18. Obligations ElektroG

 18.1 The customer accepts the obligation to properly dispose of the delivered goods after use at its own expense according to the statutory provisions and provides the contractor of the obligations under § 10 Abs.
-2 ElektroG (take back obligation of the manufacturer) and related claims of third parties
+2 ElektroG (take back obligation of the manufacturer) and related claims of third parties.

 18.2 If the customer transfers the goods to commercial third parties and does not contractually oblige them to take over the disposal and further obligation, it is incumbent on the customer to take back the delivered goods after use has ended at his own expense and to dispose of them properly according to the legal regulations.
 The contractor’s entitlement to takeover / exemption by the customer does not expire after two years after the final termination of the use of the device.
 The two-year limitation period begins at the earliest upon receipt of a written notification from the customer to the contractor about the termination of use.